fabacab/pat-okcupid/README.markdown

 * Version 0.2.4:
     * [Issue #3](https://github.com/meitar/pat-okcupid/issues/3#issuecomment-17585020): Improve performance.
 This may resolve some reported crashes, particulary on Firefox, too.
 (Thanks, [focalintent](https://twitter.com/focalintent)!)
+    * [Fixed bug #1](https://github.com/meitar/pat-okcupid/issues/1): PAT-OKC now remembers your place in the questionnaire, even if you forget to "pause."
     * Fixed broken links in some pop-up messages.
 * Version 0.2.3:
     * Fixed typo in user interface. :) What?
 I'm human, too.